jennydaman/mindmatter/README.md

 Surfing the Internet tends to be unproductive.
 The objective of *Mind Matter* is to disrupt cognitive ease and force users to perform system 2 thinking.

+*Although, the FCC chairman Ajit Pai's rejection of Net Neutrality might solve the issue of Internet distractions anyway...*

 #### Acknowledgements

 Thanks to Sally Zhao (Blair class of 2019) for the "brain in pot" logo.